kabanod1m/DHSnowFix/README.md

 # DHSnowFix
-A simple Fabric Minecraft mod that fixes snow layers rendering as full blocks in Distant Horizons.\
+A simple Fabric Minecraft mod that fixes snow layers rendering as full blocks in Distant Horizons.
+Please use "Tint With Avoided Blocks" in DH's config!\
 image placeholder\
-(The bottom picture is with this mod installed, "Tint with avoided blocks" in DH's config is enabled)\
+(The bottom picture is with this mod installed, "Tint With Avoided Blocks" in DH's config is enabled)\
 \
 This mod seems to be needed at least as a hopefully temporary solution since over on Distant Horizons' issue tracker [the issue about this problem](https://gitlab.com/distant-horizons-team/distant-horizons/-/issues/947) was closed without resolution and seems to be a "won't fix" because it's "expected behavior".\
 So then Minecraft itself should change?\